 - Breakfast, lunch and dinner will be provided on July 26th and 27th

 - Three nights single occupancy at the Washington Hilton.
-Participants can extend their stay for three days before or after at their own expense at our negotiated rate of $160
+Participants can extend their stay for two days before or after at their own expense at our negotiated rate of $160

 Expectations & Notes